hutli/hacking-song-book/README.md

 We'll take our points and go

 ### Verse[1]
-Praise linux; clear of any bloat
+Hail linux; clear of any bloat

 The shell does shine in unicode